ExpressionEngine/ExpressionEngine-User-Guide/docs/pro/development/widgets.md

 [TOC]

-Along with the basic widgets which will come native with EE Pro, each third-party add-on can provide multiple widgets show pertinent information to users.
+Along with the basic widgets which will come native with ExpressionEngine Pro, each third-party add-on can provide multiple widgets to show pertinent information to users.

-Widget files can have `.html` or `.php` extension and have to be placed into `widgets` subdirectory of the add-on.
+Widgets which are shipped with add-ons can have `.html` or `.php` extension and have to be placed into `widgets` sub-directory of the add-on.
 They are then installed automatically when the add-on is installed or updated.

-It is also possible to create widgets using EE template manager.
+Users can also create widgets using ExpressionEngine template manager.

 ## PHP Widgets

-In order for add-on to provide dashboard widgets, it needs to contain `widgets` folder inside its main directory, which will contain widget files.
+In order for an add-on to provide dashboard widgets, it needs to contain `widgets` folder inside its main directory, which will contain the widget files.

 All widgets are required to implement `ExpressionEngine\Addons\Pro\Service\Dashboard\DashboardWidgetInterface`.
-The easiest way to achieve that is to make prolet extend abstract class `ExpressionEngine\Addons\Pro\Service\Dashboard\AbstractDashboardWidget`.
+The easiest way to achieve that is to make widget extend abstract class `ExpressionEngine\Addons\Pro\Service\Dashboard\AbstractDashboardWidget`.

-Each widget should have `namespace` definition, which should consist of add-on's namespace as defined in `addon.setup.php` followed by `\Widgets`.
+Each widget should have `namespace` definition, which should consist of the add-on's namespace as defined in `addon.setup.php` followed by `\Widgets`.

 The class name should match the file name with first letter capitalized.